SpaceVim/SpaceVim/docs/layers/ctrlp.md

 ## Intro

-This layer is a heavily customized warpper for ctrlp.
+This layer is a heavily customized wrapper for ctrlp.

 ## Key bindings